mithunonline/Py_Custom_Hash_Sort/README.md

-# A nascent attempt to create a simpler yet more logically faster/efficient sorting algo taking advantage of inbuilt Py functions.
+A nascent attempt to create a simpler yet more logically faster/efficient sorting algo taking advantage of inbuilt hashmap functions.